Guray00/ctfutils/README.md

 ```
 git clone https://github.com/Guray00/csutils
 ```
-i.
-Extract the zip folder and run the install.sh file.
+1. Extract the zip folder and run the install.sh file.
 In order to make this:
 ```
 chmod a+x *
 ```